gamma-delta/HackSlashRun/README.md

 Finally, to stop the game after you're done, do `CTRL + C` or just close the terminal window.

 ### Dangerous Complex Advanced Technowizardry Section
 The exe is compiled for Windows, but if you have Go installed you should be able to compile it for your system.
-(If you do, please do a pull request or something so I can get some other platforms supported here.
+(If you do, please fork or something so I can get some other platforms supported here.
 I'll credit you.)

 # Making your Own Missions
 Coming soon...
 (For now, try reading the mission.js files and experimenting.
 Isn't this a little like hacking?)